Cosmo-Tech/azure-sample-webapp/doc/scenarioParameters.md

-# Add a new tab in Scenario Parameters
+# Scenario parameters customization

-- Open <path_to_your_app>/src/components/ScenarioParameters/ScenarioParameters.js
+## Add a new tab in Scenario Parameters

-- Add your component in the array `scenarioParametersTabs` (look for the following variable: `const scenarioParametersTabs = [`)
+Open [src/components/ScenarioParameters/ScenarioParameters.js](../src/components/ScenarioParameters/ScenarioParameters.js) and add your component in the array `scenarioParametersTabs` (look for the following variable: `const scenarioParametersTabs = [`)

 ```
 const scenarioParametersTabs = [